 NOTE: If ON/OFF is pressed too soon after a stop, the compressor will not start for 3 to 4 minutes due to the inherent protection against frequent compressor cycling.
 The unit only emits an audible beep when the signals are received correctly.

-Selecting the Operating Mode
+Selecting an Operating Mode

-Select OPERATING mode to select one of the available modes.
+Use OPERATING MODE to select one of the available modes.